 The most popular game in the world, 'the beautiful game' Pele said, has a lot to answer for.
 Men, women and children from all classes, all backgrounds, flock to stadia each week of the season in the age old quest for a modicum of glory.

 I dedicate this brief article to all those souls braving all kinds of weather and ridicule to watch their team perform on a rectangle of closely cut grass.

 EPL Embarrassing Moments

-The Ten Habits of English Football Supporters
+The Ten Most Outrageous Habits of EPL Football Fans